 Hudsons is a good place to have a burger or a steak.
-The atmophere is very easy going, as lots of students go to eat there.
+The atmosphere is very easy going, as lots of students go to eat there.
 Burgers are very good and prices fair.

-Basic Bistro is on the main street of Stellenbosch and makes some delicious salads.
+Basic Bistro is on the main street of Stellenbosch and makes some delicious salads and mouthwatering Cape Malay style food.
 It’s the perfect place to have lunch, but chill – life in Stellenbosch is relaxed so take a good glass of Stellenbosch wine too.

 Fabio’s is a great small coffee shop that does very good breakfasts and good espresso.